 Infrastructure is long understood to be a key economic enabler.
 Projects such as the M20, Dunkettle Interchange, N28, N22 and Northern Ring Road are critical to simply meet the needs of our economic and population growth.
 We are also pushing for progress across a range of smaller scale interventions, that cumulatively will have a huge impact and welcome your thoughts and views on opportunities for Cork.

-We identify public transport as as specific area of focus in 2018.
+We identified public transport as as specific area of focus in 2018.
 To grow sustainably an to be an attractive 21st century City Region, we must have exceptional public transport.
-We are advocating for a rapid transport corridor running east west from Ballincollig to Mahon, and for high speed rail, linking Cork to Dublin, and for prioritised bus corridors throughout Metropolitan Cork.
+We are advocating for a rapid transport corridor running East-West from Ballincollig to Mahon, for high speed rail linking Cork to Dublin, and for prioritised bus corridors throughout Metropolitan Cork.

 Marketing of Cork

 We know that Cork is an excellent place to live and work.
 But we must extend our reach and communicate our message, to convert those currently unaware.
 The Chamber leads Connecting Cork, reaching out to our diaspora and networks, promoting our exceptional financial services offer.
 We also actively support Visit Cork and the Pure Cork Brand for tourism.
 We are also part of collective approach to economic marketing that is in ongoing development with regional partners.

 Housing is a key influencer of investment decisions and it is essential that our housing market meets demand for different types of housing for different family constellations.
 At Cork Chamber, we believe that the Docklands offers an unrivalled opportunity to create a high density, sustainable, vibrant, diverse new city core, driving a high value economy.
 We are actively campaigning for more high-density urban housing that meets the needs of students, professionals, families and our senior citizens.
 Our towns have their own economies yet offer sustainable commuting with many serviced by train.
 We seek infrastructural support to ensure there is no delay in development.

 Cork City Centre

-As Irelands second City region, Cork and Cork City play a critical role in driving the national economy, offering a compliment to Dublin as the fulcrum of the southern region.
+As Ireland’s second City region, Cork plays a critical role in driving the national economy, offering a complement to Dublin as the fulcrum of the southern region.
 The City Centre has a pivotal role to play in this.